-are payable in Australian dollars.
+are payable in Australian dollars; and

+exclude GST, unless otherwise specified.

+We will provide an invoice to you setting out the charges payable for your use of our facilities and services calculated in accordance with these conditions.

-If you have a credit account with us, we will invoice you for charges, subject to clauses 7.7 and 7.8.10.910.12
+If you have a credit account with us, we will invoice you for charges, subject to clauses 10.9 and 10.12.

 You must pay what the invoice shows as owing by the 28th day of the month in which the invoice has been issued or otherwise within the time stated for payment in the invoice by one of the methods for payment shown on the invoice.
-We will provide you with at least 14 days to pay the invoice, unless clause 7.710.9 applies in which case we will endeavour to provide you with as much time as practicable.
+We will provide you with at least 14 days to pay the invoice, unless clause 10.9 applies in which case we will endeavour to provide you with as much time as practicable.

-Unless you have a credit account with us, you must pay the charges you owe before your aircraft leaves the Airport, in accordance with clause 7.7 and 7.9,10.910.12 unless we agree other arrangements in writing.
+Unless you have a credit account with us, you must pay the charges you owe before your aircraft leaves the Airport, in accordance with clauses 10.9 and 10.12, unless we agree other arrangements in writing.

 If we have a reasonable basis to believe that you may not pay any amount you owe us on time or in accordance with these conditions, we may (acting reasonably) require you to pay charges for your use of our facilities and services either before your aircraft leaves the Airport or weekly, fortnightly, or monthly in advance of your use of our facilities and services.

-You agree to pay all charges that are not based on passenger numbers in full in accordance with Schedule 5, and
+You agree to pay:

+all charges that are not based on passenger numbers in full in accordance with Schedule 5; and

-charges that are based on passenger numbers in accordance with clause 7.910.12 if you are required by us to pay charges upfront or in advance.
+charges that are based on passenger numbers in accordance with clause 10.12 if you are required by us to pay charges upfront or in advance.

 If we reasonably require you to pay your charges upfront or in advance and you do not do so, then we may refuse you use of our facilities and services.

-Any variation to the payment requirements under clause 7.710.9 will be communicated to you in writing (by email or by letter) with at least 7 days’ notice, and, where there is a difference, will supersede and take precedence over any terms or payments dates that may be set out in an invoice or otherwise.
+Any variation to the payment requirements under clause 10.9 will be communicated to you in writing (by email or by letter) with at least 7 days’ notice, and, where there is a difference, will supersede and take precedence over any terms or payments dates that may be set out in an invoice or otherwise.